-Being thin isn't always a good thing, especially when it comes to your credit score.
-When there's not enough information on your TransUnion or Equifax credit report to generate a score on Credit Karma, the credit bureau sends back an alert that you have a "thin file."
+Being thin isn’t always a good thing, especially when it comes to your credit scores.
+When there’s not enough information on your TransUnion or Equifax credit report to generate a score, the credit bureau sends back an alert that you have a “thin file.”
 In cases like this, it could take some time to fatten up your score.

 There are a few reasons why you might have a thin file.
 See if your situation fits any of the following descriptions and then read on to see tips on what you can do.

 You’ve never had credit.

 You don’t have any lines of credit listed on your credit reports, like a credit card, mortgage, auto loan, student loan or any other kind of loan.
 A credit bureau like TransUnion may not be able to to generate a credit score if this is the case.

 Possible Next Steps: If you want to begin building your credit, start simple.
 You may want to consider a secured credit card, which helps you build credit and is backed by a security deposit that you provide.
 Secured credit cards are designed for someone who’s seeking to build or rebuild credit, so your lack of credit history may not be an obstacle to approval.
 When applying for a secured card, consider annual fees and other terms to make sure that you’re getting a good deal while you build your credit history.

 You’re new to credit or you’re re-establishing credit.

 If you’ve recently opened your first credit card or loan, don’t expect to have a credit score right away.
 It takes time to build your credit history and develop a credit score.
 The same applies if you’ve recently started re-establishing credit after having closed many of your credit lines.